topoai/solum/README.md

 # Solum
+Platform, Framework, and Runtime  for .NET based applications.

 #### Translation
 (Solum means "Foundation" in Latin.)

-## Description
-Platform, framework, and host for .NET based applications.